-Revenue Sources- The Storm Water Utility Fund is an Enterprise Fund used to account for the operations that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs of providing services (repair and maintenance of the storm water system) to the general public on a continuing basis is financed or recovered primarily through user charges.
+Revenue Sources- The Storm Water Fund is an Enterprise Fund used to account for the operations that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs of providing services (repair and maintenance of the storm water system) to the general public on a continuing basis is financed or recovered primarily through user charges.
 The primary revenue source for this fund is the charges for storm water service and is calculated by assessing each property based on its impervious surface.
 A Storm Water Master Plan projects the projects and priorities for capital improvements to the infrastructure and rates are adjusted accordingly.

 Trends- The City Commission approved a \$1.00 increase in the storm water fees effective January 1, 2003.
 This increase brought the rate to \$4.00 per equivalent residential unit (ERU) and is based on a rate study completed in 2000.
-Rates will not increase in 2008 because revenue necessary in order to complete priority storm water projects is adequate.
+There is no rate increase approved for 2008.
+Adequate revenue is necessary in order to complete priority storm water projects.
 Maintenance of the storm water system is a priority, including meeting the NPDES permit requirements.